Emergency Medicine

 How to apply

 NewYork-Presbyterian Queens uses the AAMC's Visiting Student Learning Opportunities (VSLO).
 We receive and review applications on a rolling basis.
+Start and end dates are those listed on VSLO and are unfortunately not flexible.
 We recommend applying as early as possible, especially for rotations during the summer and early fall.

 1. Go to the VSLO Search for Electives form